ahmedZubaer911/dev-stack/README.md

 ### 3. What does the `useState` hook do, and where did you use it in this project?

 `useState` is used to store and update data in a React component.
-In this project, I used it to manage the technology data, selected technologies, and loading state.
+In this project, I used it to manage the selected technologies and the loading state.

 ### 4. What does the `useEffect` hook do, and why did you need it to load the JSON data?